kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

     // +optional
     ObservedGeneration int64 `json:"observedGeneration,omitempty"`

-    // Conditions expose scaler-level state:
+    // Conditions expose scaler-level state.
+Standard types:
-    //   - Ready: True when a matching DS and role were resolved and status is fresh
+    //   - Ready: True when the scaler is bound to a live DS+role and its
-    //   - WaitingForScaler is NOT a scaler condition (see DS conditions)
-    //   - TargetMissing: True when the referenced DS or role does not exist
+    //     status fields reflect the current observed LeaderWorkerSet.
     // +listType=map
     // +listMapKey=type
     // +optional